injection-mold-polishing

 How to Choose Suitable Injection Mold Polishing?

 As we mentioned above, each mold polishing method has its advantages and suitability for specific mold materials, shapes, and desired finishes.
-It is important to choose the appropriate method.
+It is important to choose the appropriate method and right mold surface textures.
 What factors should be considered when we make the selection?
 Here are some suggestions.

 Mold Material: